harvardartmuseums/api-docs/sections/object.md

 `css3` - is the closest match to the colors listed in the [CSS3 color module specification](https://www.w3.org/TR/css3-color/)
 `hue` - is the color value mapped to the name of a hue (Red, Orange, Yellow, Green, Blue, Violet, Brown, Grey, Black, White)

+**dated** describes the time frame in which the object was created
+This field contains a free text expression of the object’s date of creation.
+It is most often used for display purposes.
+We use BC and BCE ([Common Era notation](https://en.wikipedia.org/wiki/Common_Era)) to qualify dates.

+**datebegin** describes the year in which the creation of the object began
+This field is used to record the earliest year expressed in the dated field.
+Most often it is used for searching.
+The value is always a four digit integer.

+**dateend** describes the year in which the creation of the object ended
+This field is used to record the latest year expressed in the dated field.
+Most often it is used for searching.
+The value is always a four digit integer.

 **imagepermissionlevel** describes the level of image copyright permissions for a record
 0 – ok to display images at any size
 1 – images have restrictions; display at a maximum pixel dimension of 256px